 Mr. Levine is the author of a treatise on trademarks, domain names, and cybersquatting, Domain Name Arbitration, A Practical Guide to Asserting and Defending Claims of Cybersquatting under the Uniform Domain Name Dispute Resolution Policy.
 (2015, 558 pages).
 Learn more about the book at Legal Corner Press.
 Available from Amazon and Barnes & Noble.
-Ongoing Supplement to book here.
+Update and Supplement published January 2017.

 Analytical discussions of decisions can be found in recent and archival essays.
 Noteworthy Domain Name decisions for 2016 can be read here.